ladansm/codefirstteam5/README.md

 # codefirstteam5
-This is how our project will work:
+This is how the web app will work:

 Section with id=welcomeAndForm
     Welcome & introduction